 – Easily control one of the most important variables, film thickness.

 – Have high charge collection efficiency.
-By fine-tuning the thickness of the diamond layer such that the β-decay electron will generate most of its electrons near the charge collector’s surface.
+By fine-tuning the thickness of the diamond layer such that the energetic electron will generate most of its electrons near the charge collector’s surface.
 One could optimize the device output.

 NDB is an emerging nano battery technology.
 This is due to the challenges in its execution of the design.
 Nano battery is a direct product of cutting-edge nanotechnology where atomic material manipulation is crucial.
 As such, NDB requires experts to design and build it.